pandas DataFrames

 In this lesson, we will:

-• Subset and index DataFrames in several different ways.
+• Subset and index DataFrames in different ways

 Overview of lesson

-Real-life data oftentimes comes in the form of tables of data, matrices of gene expression, or excel sheets of patient data. pandas DataFrames are Python’s way of representing this tabular data so you can clean, filter, and summarize it efficiently.
-Being comfortable with DataFrames will let you do tasks like quickly finding all samples from a particular condition, computing summary statistics, or preparing a clean table for plotting.
+Real-life data are oftentimes represented in the forms of tables of data, matrices of gene expression or Excel spreadsheets of patient data. pandas DataFrames are Python’s way of processing and representing this tabular data so you can clean, filter and summarize it efficiently.
+DataFrames enable you to do tasks, such as quickly finding all samples from a particular condition, computing summary statistics or preparing a clean table for plotting.
 In this lesson, you will practice loading data into DataFrames and performing common operations that mirror how you would explore a dataset in a spreadsheet, but with far more control and reproducibility.

 Downloading Data

-First, we need to download the datasets we will be working with in this lesson, which is a metadata file containing information about a biological dataset.
+First, we will download the datasets we will be working with in this lesson which is a metadata file containing information about a biological dataset.

 You can download the data folder here by: